 - Give candidates a test – if you’re still unsure about a candidate’s soft skills after the interview, you can give them a test or task requiring them to use those skills.
 For example, if you’re looking for good communicators, you could have them give a presentation or lead a discussion.
 Personality assessments can also help assess a candidate’s soft skills.

 - Many recruiters report that applicants are not motivated anymore to take personality tests for every job they apply to.
-Additionally, personality tests are influences by people’s ability to answer as expected, instead off applying truthfully. traicie can help you avoiding these common issues with personality tests by eliminating their need altogether
+Additionally, personality tests are influenced by people’s ability to answer as expected, instead of applying truthfully. traicie can help you avoid these common issues with personality tests by eliminating their need altogether.

 Soft skills are increasingly important in the modern workplace, but they can be tough to assess during the hiring process.
 Combining interviews and personality tools (such as personality assessments or automated soft skill screening), you can better understand a candidate’s soft skills and whether they’ll be a good fit for your company.